Small Business HQ

 Cons of Custom-Built CRM Software

-The benefits of custom-built CRM tools may be lucrative enough to have you consider it as an option.
+The benefits of custom-built CRM tools may be lucrative enough to make you consider it as an option.
 However, it comes with several disadvantages and challenges that you should keep in mind before moving forward.

 Following are the most significant challenges of custom-built CRM software: